sunjoy18/DeCodify/README.md

 # DeCodify Agent

-An AI-powered frontend codebase explainer that provides AST-based parsing, dependency analysis, and intelligent Q&A capabilities for understanding complex codebases.
+An AI-powered codebase explainer that provides AST-based parsing, dependency analysis, and intelligent Q&A capabilities for understanding complex codebases.

 ## Features